Jaaz7/home-cooked-harmony/README.md

     I use the login_required decorator for the following views: add_post, logout_view, delete_post, delete_comment, like_post and edit_post.
     This ensures backend protection and enhances user experience: if the user tries to access any of these views previously mentioned but they're not logged in, they are redirected to the login page.<br><br>
   - CSRF Protection
     CSRF stands for Cross-Site Request Forgery.
 It's a type of attack where a malicious website can make requests to a different website where the               user is authenticated.
-Django has a built-in protection uses tokens to ensure that any form submitted or a request made to a Django app really               comes from the user, not an imposter.
-This protection is being used in every form that requires user input.
+Django has a built-in protection that ensures that any submitted form request come from the authenticated user, not an imposter.
+This protection is being enforced.

 ---
 ## Features